QUICK SUMMARY- Cost of Living In Santo Domingo

 867,123 - OVER

 The US does NOT have a double-taxation treaty with the Dominican Republic.
 Double taxation makes it even more important to use the options the IRS makes available for minimizing double taxation, including the exclusion on foreign income, and the tax credit.
-Speak with a tax accountant to details.
-Nomadic FIRE has partnered with Expat Tax Specialists offering a FREE 30-minute consultation.
+Speak with a tax advisor for details.

 What Are The Visa Requirements For The Dominican Republic?